dasch-swiss/dsp-api/README.md

 ## Features

-* Stores humanities data as industry-standard [RDF](http://www.w3.org/TR/2014/NOTE-rdf11-primer-20140624/) graphs, plus files for binary data.
+* Stores humanities data as industry-standard [RDF](http://www.w3.org/TR/2014/NOTE-rdf11-primer-20140624/) graphs, plus files for binary data such as digitized primary sources.
     * Tested with [Ontotext GraphDB](http://ontotext.com/products/graphdb/) and [Apache Jena](https://jena.apache.org/).
 Should work with any standards-compliant RDF triplestore.
 * Based on [OWL](http://www.w3.org/TR/2012/REC-owl2-primer-20121211/) ontologies that express abstract, cross-disciplinary commonalities in the structure and semantics of research data.
 * Can query, annotate, and link together heterogeneous data in a unified way.